steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/conflicts.md

 This advice is good, but also more complex than we need to do right now.
 Doing this is a great way to handle a complex resolution, where you want to double check what you've done before you apply the changes.
 But we are just using a small example to make a point.
-Therefore, we can just edit `povouosxlror` and remove the conflict markers directly:
+Therefore, we can just edit `povouosx` and remove the conflict markers directly:

 ```console